zion-off/notification-microservice/README.md

 pattern[^4].

 When a provider crosses a delay threshold, it is marked unhealthy, and we stop sending it requests.
-However, we also maintain two extra queues for email and SMS providers.
-At fixed intervals, the handler function routes requests to these extra queues.
+However, the handler function will randomly route requests to unhealthy providers in order to check its health.
 With enough successful responses, the provider's health metric can be brought back up, and it may be marked healthy for use again.

 [^1]:
     [What are the benefits of a microservices architecture?](https://about.gitlab.com/blog/2022/09/29/what-are-the-benefits-of-a-microservices-architecture/)